 404 page: this page displays when a user enters a broken link or a wrong URL on your domain.
 Instead of seeing such users navigate away from your site, this 404 page could give them more options of other pages to visit on your site.

-You can create any of this pages from your WordPress dashboard.
-For instance, let's say you want to create a homepage.
+You can create any of these pages from your WordPress dashboard.
+For instance, let’s say you want to create a homepage.